YagoLopez/metaphasejs-react-demo/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-**MetaphaseJS** is an super-easy, efficient and frameworkless state manager for Javascript.
+**MetaphaseJS** is a super easy, efficient and agnostic state manager for Javascript.
 It can be used with React, Angular o Vanilla JS.
-In this demo React has been used.
+In this demo ReactJS has been used.

 ## Demo